mrakgr/Trading-Journal/journal_2025.md

 I'll get this eventually.
 It's better to start of pirating than having my trading account take a 2% hit right off the bat.
 The priority would be for me to get through the preliminaries and start studying the footprint charts for the past stocks in play.
 Then I could shell out for the courses that cannot be easily pirated.
 But since I can just pay 30$ for the tape reading one I should just start with it.

 2:55pm.
 Let me do the chores and the exercises here.
 I'll finish this book that I am reading and then get the tape reading course.

+3:55pm.
+Phew, done with chores and exercises.

+Without any dedicated seeders, the download speed for this course is miserable.

+4:05pm.
+I guess I can leave it for a couple of more hours just to see if a seeder comes in.
+Otherwise I'll give up on it.

+Let me finish the book and then I will get the tape reading course.
+It's what I am really interested in anyway.

+I say finish, but I am only 50% into it.